 The document evidences the settlement between parties and binds the parties following a negotiation to adhere to the terms agreed upon as a result of the negotiation.

-An ADR technique either permitted or required by statute in many jurisdictions as a procedural step before trial, in which typically a retired or former judge conducts the mediation.
+An ADR technique is either permitted or required by statute in many jurisdictions as a procedural step before trial, in which typically a retired or former judge conducts the mediation.
 These judges play a much stronger authoritative role than mediators since they also provide the parties with specific substantive and legal information.

 Signature or Signed